When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 Primary Ovarian Insufficiency (aka early menopause)

-However, if you’re younger than 40, this may be a sign of early menopause and warrants an investigation with your doctor.
+The conventional medical community expects reduced fertility around age 40.
+However, if you're younger than 40, this may be a sign that you’re on your way to early menopause and warrants an investigation with your doctor.

 Post-Birth Control Amenorrhea